graffen/graffen.github.io/index.md

 * OTR Keys
   * Jabber: graffen@graffen.dk/Laptop: `73B09ADB A4EFF7D4 42A3FC69 35E18AF5 73DEFDCC`
   * Jabber: graffen@graffen.dk/Home: `59C3E1EF 4D17DB9F A73FB5C3 4AEEFE35 76FB11A9`
+* SSH Key: If you need to give me access via SSH to your system, download my SSH key [here](graffen-ssh-key.txt) and a verification signature [here](graffen-ssh-key.txt.asc).

 ## Key signing policy
 I will sign your PGP key if you ask me to, and I have somehow verified that the identity of the key matches your